142,420 views · 13,329 downloads

 A second option is the competitive matrix/grid.
 This is the classic "we have it, they don't" grid.
 With this option you will list important solution feature/benefits down the left side of you grid and then list yourself and your competitors across the top of the grid.
 Note that "important" is defined by what your target customers consider important, not you.
 So with 5 feature/benefits and yourself plus 3 major competitors you would end up with a 5x4 grid.
 Hopefully your solution will be the only one that checks the box for all 5 feature/benefits that drive your target customers' purchase decisions.

-This slide addresses execution risk.
+This slide, which addresses execution risk, is also sometimes referred to as the Go-to-Market slide.
 Investors want to be convinced that you know how to transform a competitive product for a large, growing market into a substantial, sustainable business.
 Any successful business executes well on these three operational activities:

 There are three very important numbers (key metrics) you need to explain to investors to demonstrate that you have a viable business that can scale.
 You need to acquire empirical data for these three numbers as quickly as possible.
 They are: